gabrielac07/gabi_2025/navigation/sprint2.md

     <h2>Relevancy - Learning from Other Lessons</h2>
     <p>
         Something that I learned from another lesson are mathematical operations and how they can be used in code (lesson 3.3).
-Another thing that I learned is how to use conditionals and how they control the flow of programs (lesson 6.1).
-The lessons helped reinforce my understanding by discovering
+Another thing that I learned is how to use conditionals and how they control the flow of programs (lesson 3.6).
+The lessons helped reinforce my understanding of these topics.
     </p>

     <h2>Beyond Perfunctory - Personal Growth</h2>